ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 specification to the contrary, each field is encoded with the Most Significant Byte first (known as network byte order).

-Note that in some instances the field names, particularly for multiplexed fields, follow historical practice.

 ## UUID Version 1 {#uuidv1}
 UUID Version 1 is a time-based UUID featuring a 60-bit timestamp represented by Coordinated Universal Time (UTC) as a count of 100-